davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.disk/index.md

     ```

 Note the following:
 - The "schedule" always starts on the user-given "initial head position" and outputs the schedule that is determined by the corresponding scheduling policy.
 - Please clearly label each algorithm’s results.
+- Please use arrows `->` to separate head movements.
 - Turnaround time is computed assuming all requests are in the queue at time 0.
 - For C-LOOK, remember that the head wraps around to the lowest outstanding request rather than reversing direction.

 ### Example Interaction (degree = 3)
 ```txt